Giving children choice

-Through this children at all stages can become actively involved, whether its pointing, asking questions or making a comment
+Through this technique, children at all stages can become actively involved, whether it's pointing, asking questions or making a comment.

-Parents can support their child's learning by taking advantage of everyday opportunities to enhance children learning language.
-Identifying what motives your child to interact-them read a story about their interest-learn a song-create a picture-try and keep the interaction going.
-Everyday routines that you go through with your child such as bath time for example is an opportunity to show your child how language is really important part of your world and theirs.
-In the bathroom you can pull up a comfortable chair-so you can sit and chat, this could also be the beginning of lifelong habit of singing in the bath, add kitchen equipment-such as measuring cups for children to experiment with fluids and volume.
+Parents can support their child's learning by taking advantage of everyday opportunities to enhance their child's language skills.
+Identify what motivates your child to interact with languages, such as reading a story they like, learning a song, or creating a picture.
+Everyday routines that do with your child are an opportunity to show them what an important part language plays in your world and theirs.
+For example, during bath time, you can pull up a comfortable chair so you can sit and chat.
+This can be the beginning of a lifelong habit of singing in the bath!
+You can also add kitchen equipment such as measuring cups for children to experiment with fluids and volume during bath time.

 Lifelong learning, reading is the key!

 Families often ask me what they can do at home to help their children with reading, writing, and maths.
 Luckily, the answer is simple: read story books!
 Reading has endless benefits for children of all ages, providing early literacy and numeracy skills essential for lifelong learning.
 Don’t just turn the pages, play with the words, and bring life to the story through conversational reading.

 Reading one favourite story and one new story each time you read with your child.
 Go back and forth with your child, chat and ask questions, pause for thought, and make it fun!

 Ask questions such as, ‘What can you see?’
 ‘What can you show me?’ and ‘What can you say about the story, characters or pictures?’
 Don’t just stop at books either.
 Recipes, the newspaper, signs and magazines are great too.
 Make your home a print-rich environment, filled with letters and words – creating a love for learning.